carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Publishing-guidelines/Writing-functional-specs.md

 #### Logic

-> The Logic table more or less handles conditional if/else type statements.
+> The Logic table often handles conditional if/else type statements.

 ###### Some examples